wjoost/debian10-image-for-rock-pi-4/README.md

 The resulting image rockpi4.img.gz can be flashed to an emmc module or a sd card.
 However, the bootloader wants to load its environment from emmc.

+## Login

+You can login with user _root_ and password _changeme_ using the serial console or, when it works, using hdmi and an usb keyboard. root login via network won't work.